apainintheneck/dogear/readme.md

 ### Flipto
 #### A shell function that changes to the bookmarked directory.
-- `flipto <bookmark name>` --- Flips to directory if bookmark exists.
+- `flipto <bookmark>` --- Flips to directory if bookmark exists.
+- `flipto <bookmark> [subdirectory]` --- Flips to directory first and then changes to the subdirectory.
 - `flipto help` --- Small man page.

 ### Dogear
 #### The utility that manages all of the bookmarks.
 - `dogear recent` --- Displays ten most recently accessed bookmarks.
-- `dogear fold <bookmark name>` --- Bookmark the current working directory.
+- `dogear fold <bookmark>` --- Bookmark the current working directory.
 If nickname already in use, ask to overwrite.
 If directory already exists, ask to change nickname.
 - `dogear unfold` --- Fails if current working directory not found in bookmarks.
 Prints bookmark removed otherwise.
-- `dogear find <bookmark name>` --- Returns the directory associated with the bookmark or nothing.
+- `dogear find <bookmark>` --- Returns the directory associated with the bookmark or nothing.
 This is used by the flipto function.
 - `dogear like <search term>` --- Prints a list of bookmarks that include the search term in either the name or directory path.
 - `dogear edit` --- Goes through list of bookmarks and allows users to edit them one by one.
 - `dogear clean` --- Removes bookmarks with invalid names or that point to nonexistent directories.